 • You are an unskilled worker in a job that does not have sufficient U.S. citizen workers available.
 This category requires your job to be permanent and not seasonal or temporary.

-• After the petition is filed, you will need to wait until your priority date is current.
+4. After the petition is filed, you will need to wait until your priority date is current in the Visa Bulletin.
 We will go into this step in more detail below.

-• When your priority date is current, an immigrant visa number will be available and you can apply to change your status by filing an I-485 Adjustment of Status form.
-If you are outside the U.S., you will be able to complete your DS-260 Online Immigrant Visa Application and go through the consular processing interview.
+5. When your priority date is current, an immigrant visa number will be available, and you can apply to change your status by filing an I-485 Adjustment of Status form.
+Or, if you are outside the U.S., you can complete your DS-260 Online Immigrant Visa Application and go through NVC consular processing.

 steps of eb3 process

-Your priority date is the day that USCIS receives your I-140 petition.
-You will need to keep this date in mind when checking the monthly visa bulletin released by the Department of State.
+Your EB-3 priority date is the day that USCIS receives your I-140 petition.
+You will need to reference this date when checking the monthly visa bulletin released by the Department of State.
 Each year, there is a limit on how many immigrant visas are granted in each category.
 When the limit is exceeded, a backlog is created that can cause people from certain countries to wait from a few months to several years.

-The visa bulletin provides the final action dates for each green card category according to the applicant’s country of origin, so make sure to keep an eye on the date in your category.
+The visa bulletin provides the final action dates for the EB-3 Visa according to the applicant’s country of origin, so make sure to keep an eye on the date in your category.
 Here is an example:

-Diana is a nurse from the Philippines who wants to work as a nurse in the U.S. To check if her priority date is current, she should go to the most recent visa bulletin and locate the third row under the employment-based category.
-When the date in the Philippines column matches or passes her priority date, she will be able to apply for a change of status and obtain her green card.
+Diana is a nurse from the Philippines who wants to work as a nurse in the U.S. She submitted her I-140 and recieved a priority date on June 15, 2023.
+She checks the most recent visa Bulliten, and checks the third row under A. final action dates for employment-based preference cases.
+Based on the final action date, she will likely have to wait at least 5 months before she will be able to apply for a change of status and obtain her green card.
+However, as we explain below, based on demand the Visa Bulliten occasionally does not progress.

-Herein lies the problem with the EB-3 processing time.
-For the citizens of select countries (i.e., China and India), the final action dates can be backlogged for more than ten years.
-This wait time must be taken into account when considering the total time of the EB-3 process.
+Herein lies the problem with the EB-3 processing time for citizens of select countries (i.e., China and India).
+The final action dates can be backlogged for five to ten+ years.
+This EB-3 Visa Bulletin queue must be taken into account when considering the total EB-3 Processing times.

 VisaNation Immigration Law Client Reviews Graphic

-The final action date is based on your green card category and your home country.
-The final action date will fluctuate based on how many people from your home country have petitioned for the EB-3.
+The final action date in the Visa Bulletin provides an estimated waiting time and is based on your green card category and your home country.
+This date fluctuates based on how many people from your home country have petitioned for the EB-3 Visa.

 What is the Overall EB-3 Processing Time?